antimo2001/BowlingKata3/docs/01-Daily-Notes.md

 - [x] practice mongoose (started on userModel)
 - [ ] practice seed mongodb; use csv parser

+## design session 2019-03-21 21:48:56

+- as a player, i want to add a frame's rolls to a new game
+- a player can have many saved games
+- show report of who won the game

 ## 2019-03-NN

 ## 2019-MM-DDD